Murder of Gabriel Cruz: Impact

 Gabriel Cruz’s case shocked the Spanish society.
-Two days before the body was found, an important demonstration took place in Almería to claim the child’s return.
+Two days before the body was found, a demonstration was held in Almería to encourage the child’s return.
 His parents said that Gabriel loved fish, that he liked drawing them and that he wanted to become a marine biologist.
-Since then, the symbol of a small fish filled windows, schools, public centres and social networks all over the country so as to support them.
+Subsequently, the symbol of a small fish filled windows, schools, public centres and social networks all over the country so as to support them.